 Finally, you can also support the Riverkeeper by booking your own adventure down the Futaleufú, on a trip National Geographic recently highlighted as one of ten great adventure trips that give back.

 The Future of Patagonia

-After two decades of gaining fame the world over among whitewater and adventure sport enthusiasts, the Futaleufú River is now caught up in the global quest for more natural resources.
+After two decades of gaining fame around the world among whitewater and adventure sport enthusiasts, the Futaleufú River is now caught up in the global quest for more natural resources.
 The mantra of developers is always that one more dam or one more mine will solve the world’s resource problems.
 But if history is the judge, the exploitation of Patagonia will only momentarily sate the world’s appetite, not quench it.
 Large dam proponents like Endesa want us to permanently trade away the world’s most amazing rivers for a few decades of shareholder returns for their investors.
 Meanwhile, regions like Patagonia are trying to decide their own destinies, and they are choosing economic growth that incorporates the protection of irreplaceable landscapes, valleys and rivers.
 For many the answer is clear: ¡Patagonia Sin Represas!
 With your help, large hydro and mining will stay out of Patagonia, and future generations will get to experience the thrill of paddling and rafting down the mighty Fu.
 Please join the fight today.